music-bat/mbat/docs/mailserver/README.md

 Use the following script to update the password for an email account:
 `./mail-cli.sh email update <EMAIL ADDRESS> [<NEW PASSWORD>]` If no password is provided, the cli prompts to enter one.

+## Sending E-Mails

+### Within Parse
+For sending emails we use a parse smtp adapter.
+Emails use handlebars templates which, in our case, are just html files with parameters.
+You can use three parameters in these templates: The `appName`, the parse `user` object and a `link`.

+### Outside Parse
+For sending emails outside parse, you can use [nodemailer](https://www.npmjs.com/package/nodemailer) in combination with [email-templates](https://github.com/forwardemail/email-templates).